Skip to main content

 Year 1

-Coding 1: Introduction to programming
+Coding One: Introduction to Programming (20 credits)

 This unit will introduce you to programming basics using contemporary programming languages and constructs that form part of professional practice in computing.
 You will learn fundamentals including variables, conditionals, loops, functions, simple object orientation and interaction approaches, applying mathematical principals throughout.